OOPortal

-Placement syntax of the new operator
+Placement Syntax of the new Operator in C++

-The placement syntax provides a comma-separated argument list used to select an overloaded operator new() with a matching signature.
+The placement syntax provides a comma-separated argument list used to select an overloaded operator new()

 These additional arguments are often used to place the constructed object at a particular address.
-This form of operator new uses the new.h header file.
+This form of operator new

 For example: